 Results from the NSM also demonstrate years of erosion and accretion (Figure 3-6, B).
 The highest erosion distance measurements range from to -70.5 to -35.9 meters and the maximum accretion distance measurements range from 4.3 to 6.4 meters.
 The most frequent NSM measurement range is -10.0 to 2.2 meters accounting for 29.3% of all transects calculated (Figure 3-7, B).
 The least frequent NSM measurement range is the accretional distance between 4.3 to 6.4 meters accounting for 1.2% of all transects calculated (Figure 3-7, B).

-Overall both methods suggest that between 1994 and 2007 Deer Island changed in area due to erosional processes with the highest years of erosion occurring in A and B
+Overall both methods suggest that between 1994 and 2007 Deer Island changed in area due to erosional processes with the highest years of erosion occurring in A and B.